2021 was the year that accelerated the dramatic changes of the pandemic, and the lessons in contingent workforce management were many.

 The contingent workforce offered both.

-In 2020, businesses learned that the ability to scale up and down based on tenuous market conditions bought them strategic advantage.
-Contractors, freelancers, consultants, and a host of alternative non-employee workers allowed businesses of all sizes and stages, the ability to maximise their investment in talent.
+In 2021, businesses learned that the ability to scale up and down based on tenuous market conditions bought them a strategic advantage.
+Contractors, freelancers, consultants and a host of alternative non-employee workers gave businesses of all sizes and stages the ability to maximise their investment in talent.

 It was a major shift.

-Now, as we head into another year of uncertainty at the hands of the global pandemic, there’s an opportunity for organisations to even better leverage their talent spend.
-By taking heed of the lessons in contingent workforce management in 2020, your organisation can make 2021 more predictable, profitable and manageable.
+Now, as we slowly emerge from a global pandemic, there’s an opportunity for organisations to even better harness their talent spend.
+By taking heed of the lessons in contingent workforce management in 2021, your organisation can make 2022 more predictable, profitable and manageable.

 This means continuing to think more laterally about your workforce.